-The IFRS XBRL initiative was launched in 2001 when the IFRS Foundation recognised the potential impact that XBRL could have on financial reporting.
+The IASB XBRL initiative was launched in 2001 when the IFRS Foundation recognised the potential impact that XBRL could have on financial reporting.
 The Foundation also realised that if XBRL were applied in conjunction with IFRSs, it could improve access for users to financial information and could also support IFRS adoption and implementation.

 For more information about XBRL and how it works, please click here.